It’s common knowledge that New Zealand has an ageing population, and the country will face enormous challenges as a result.

 Despite preconceptions that older people might be technology adverse more and more are bunking this stereotype and entering a whole new world that is a mouse click away.

-An example of technology in action within New Zealand is provided by solution provider Inviga that provides people with the means to monitor and manage their health from the comfort of home.
+An example of technology in action within New Zealand is provided by The Selwyn Foundation through our community services that provide people with the means to monitor and manage their health from the comfort of home.

 A simple touchscreen computer that is set up to measure vital data relating to a patient’s health, like blood pressure, blood sugar, pulse, weight or temperature.